svmiller/svmiller.github.io/about.md

 permalink: /about/
 ---

-{% include image.html url="/images/svm-2013-clemson-gatech-crop.jpg" caption="Me at the Clemson-Georgia Tech game in 2013." width=350 align="right" %}
+{% include image.html url="/images/2022-03-14-ukraine-panel.jpg" caption="Me with Clemson colleagues discussing the 2022 invasion of Ukraine by Russia.
+Yes, those are cat socks." width=400 align="right" %}

 I do have interests outside of the academy, but not many.